Site icon The Who Blog

 EXPLANATION:

-UC-operated ICS has been used to manage local, state, and federal responses to complex, multi-agency, multi-jurisdictional incidents.
+UC-operated ICS has remain used to manage local, state, and federal responses to complex, multi-agency, multi-jurisdictional incidents.
 The following list is a list of ICS/UC benefits:

 The ICS/UC structure assigns roles and responsibilities, reducing the risk of conflict and increasing the flow of information between all participating organizations.
 ICS maintains its sectional organization so that the benefits of ICS are not lost with the introduction of UC.